No warnings for the Australian Capital Territory

 A cold front and associated trough will move across southern and central New South Wales into Thursday.
 The trough will weaken during Friday as another cold cold front/trough system approaches from the west.
 This system is expected to reach the northeast of the state on Sunday.

-Forecast for the rest of Friday
+Forecast for the rest of Wednesday

-Fire Danger - Australian Capital Territory: High
+Fire Danger - Australian Capital Territory: Low-Moderate

-UV Alert from 8:40 am to 5:20 pm, UV Index predicted to reach 13 [Extreme]
+UV Alert from 9:50 am to 4:30 pm, UV Index predicted to reach 9 [Very High]

 Partly cloudy.
-Isolated showers.
-Light winds becoming easterly 15 to 20 km/h during the evening.
-Overnight temperatures falling to between 8 and 12 with daytime temperatures reaching 22 to 27.
+Isolated showers and thunderstorms from the late morning until evening.
+Winds north to northeasterly and light tending north to northwesterly 15 to 25 km/h in the middle of the day.
+Overnight temperatures falling to between 11 and 14 with daytime temperatures reaching 22 to 27.

-The next routine forecast will be issued at 4:30 pm EDT Friday.
+The next routine forecast will be issued at 5:15 am EDT Thursday.